SalesConnection/Caction-Support/docs/Add_New_Customer.md

      </p>

   2. Click on the "+" button to add new customer.<br>
+     *Note: If you do not see the "+" button, you may need to request permission or help from your Admin to register new Customer.<br>

      <p align="center">
        <img src="img/Add_New_Customer_Step_2.png" alt="Add New Customer Step 2">
      </p>

-  3. Fill out the details of the new customer.<br>
+  3. Fill out the details of the new Customer.
+Available fields may differ depending on your company's system setup.<br>

      | Field Name| Description |
      |-------|---------|